cpb-/yocto-cooker/README.md

 mandatory.
 Otherwise, this is the place to store the downloaded layer.
 - `branch`: the `git` branch to use.
 Especially usefull when no `commit` is given.
-- `commit`: the `git` index of the revision desired.
+- `rev`: the `git` tag or index of the revision desired.

 `chef` aims to build reproducible systems.
-Using a specific `commit` number for each layer is the best way to do this.
+Using a specific `rev` number for each layer is the best way to do this.

 If only a `branch` attribute is given, `chef` will try to pull the last remote update if an `url` is present.
-But this is not as reproducible as giving a fixed `commit` number.
+But this is not as reproducible as giving a fixed `rev` number or tag.

 ### Common layers